Biopic Roles: Actors Who Immortalized Real People on Screen

 Film biographies, or biopics, offer an excellent opportunity for actors to delve into their roles, borrowing from the personas of real people who left significant imprints on history.
 These films are an amalgamation of raw talent, method acting, thorough research, and sometimes even physical transformations for portraying the essence of the character more realistically.
 Many actors have immortalized real people on screen, and in the process, have created performances that continue to echo in the annals of cinema.

-One of the most iconic portrayals was by in ‘Lincoln’; the actor took method acting to a new level.
+One of the most iconic portrayals was by Daniel Day-Lewis in ‘Lincoln’; the actor took method acting to a new level.
 Day-Lewis spent a year preparing, speaking in Abraham Lincoln’s voice during the entire filming period.
 His performance was so convincing that it won him an Academy Award for the Best Actor in 2012.

 Similarly, delivered a breathtaking performance in ‘Monster’, playing the part of the notorious killer Aileen Wuornos.
 Theron underwent an intense physical transformation, gaining weight and wearing prosthetic teeth to resemble Wuornos.
 Her haunting portrayal won multiple accolades including an Oscar.